DataBiosphere/terra-axon-examples/1kgenomes_examples/dashboard.md

 This workspace collects several example notebooks that use the 1000 Genomes public dataset.

-To run the examples, **first Duplicate this workspace**.
+To run the examples, **first duplicate this workspace**.
 You can do this via the 'three-dot' menu next to the 'Share' button at the top right in the Workbench UI.

 Then, in your new workspace, create a JupyterLab R-based cloud environment.
-You can take the defaults for machine size and number of CPUs.
+You can accept the defaults for machine size and number of CPUs.
 No GPUs are necessary.

 Click the link to open the JupyterLab server once the cloud environment is up and running.
 In the